akwiatkowski/technical_graph/README.md

 Purpose of this gem is to create neat, meaningful, linear graphs for large amount of data.

-If you want to:
+When you want to:

-* create big graphs using large amount of data,
+* create big graph using large amount of data,
-* do it offline,
+* do it offline and speed is not the most important factor,
 * minimize needed code,
 * use only linear graph,
-* speed is not essential,
 * RMagick / ImageMagick is ok for you,
 * tired of forgotten gems/libraries...

-then you should try this gem.
+Then you should try this gem.

 I created it because there were not available and maintained gems for that I needed.
 Now I use it to create hourly temperature and wind speed graphs for vast period of time (months, years), visualize measurements for [HomeIO](https://github.com/akwiatkowski/HomeIO).